In this section

 host

-Host name or IP address, for example, "example.com".
-If it is missing, the value is, nil.
+Host name or IP address, for example, example.com.
+If absent, the value is nil.

 String